Frequently Asked Questions

 My pre-retirement coaching is intended to help you sort through your exit from work and determine what you want your next chapter to be like.
 We can then identify activities and strategies to help you craft that future.
 The sessions are 1-hour long and are usually scheduled every 2-3 weeks.

 Typically, I will email you questionnaires or exercises to complete and return before each coaching session; these will provide a framework for our discussions.
-Here is an example of a questionnaire you would complete prior to our first session.

 I’ve already retired.
 Can we still work together?